 Senior leaders, especially the Designated Safeguarding Lead (and Deputies) know who our most vulnerable children are.
 They have the flexibility to offer a place to those on the edge of receiving children's social care support.
 St. Paul's Peel C.E.
 Primary School will continue to work with and support children's social workers to help protect vulnerable children.
-This includes working with and supporting children's social workers and the Local Authority Virtual School Head (VSH) for looked-after and previously looked-after children.
+This includes working with and supporting children's social workers and the Local Authority Virtual School Head (VSH) for looked-after and previously looked-after children and any other relevant safeguarding and welfare partners.